-Once the bowl and whisk attachment are chilled, assemble them on your stand mixer.
+- Once the bowl and whisk attachment are chilled, assemble them on your stand mixer.
 Pour in the whipping cream and turn the mixer on high.
 Whip the cream for about 5 minutes, then pause the machine to add in the confectioner's sugar.

 - Pour the cold milk into a medium-sized bowl.
 Sprinkle the instant vanilla pudding & pie filling mix over the top.
 Whisk the two together by hand for 2 minutes: the pudding should be creamy and beginning to thicken.

-- Spoon half of the Easy Blueberry Sauce over the gingersnap crust and gently spread it evenly over the crust.
+- Spoon half of the Blueberry Sauce over the gingersnap crust and gently spread it evenly over the crust.

 - Loosely cover the top of the pie with plastic wrap, and place the pie in the fridge to chill, for at least four hours or overnight.

 - When ready to serve, remove the pie from the fridge and remove the plastic wrap.
-Use the gingersnap crumbs you set aside in the fridge and sprinkle them over the top of the pie.
+Use the gingersnap crumbs you set aside from the crust and sprinkle them over the top of the pie.